Chart Color Schemes

 AreaSearch assessment of residential development activity positions Booragoon among the top 25% of areas assessed nationwide

 Booragoon has seen approximately 143 new homes approved annually.
-Development approval data from the ABS shows 715 homes over the past five financial years, from FY21 to FY25, with four already approved in FY26.
-Each dwelling built on average gained 2.4 new residents yearly between FY21 and FY25, indicating strong demand supporting property values.
-New homes are constructed at an average cost of $1,023,000, targeting the premium market segment.
+Over the past five financial years, from FY21 to FY25715 homes were approved, with a further 7 approved in FY26 as of now.
+Each dwelling built over these five years has resulted in an average of 2.4 new residents per year, indicating strong demand that supports property values.

-Commercial approvals this financial year total $13.1 million, suggesting balanced commercial development activity.
-Compared to Greater Perth, Booragoon has slightly more development, 40.0% above the regional average per person over five years, balancing buyer choice with support for current property values.
+The average expected construction cost value for new homes is $462,000, reflecting developers' focus on the premium market with high-end developments.
+This financial year, $13.1 million in commercial approvals have been registered, suggesting balanced commercial development activity.
+Compared to Greater Perth, Booragoon has seen slightly more development, at 40.0% above the regional average per person over the five-year period, balancing buyer choice while supporting current property values.
 However, building activity has slowed in recent years.
-New building activity comprises 49.0% detached houses and 51.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers, marking a shift from the area's existing housing composition of 68.0% houses.
-With around 217 people per dwelling approval, Booragoon exhibits a developing market.
+New building activity consists of 49.0% detached houses and 51.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

 Frequently Asked Questions - Development